-- Any disruptive and/or abusive behavior which disrupts a class, an official University function or the living/learning environment of the institution.
+- 1. Any disruptive and/or abusive behavior which disrupts a class, an official University function or the living/learning environment of the institution.
 Please note: Alcohol impairment may be deemed disruptive behavior. - 2.
-Any form of theft or stealing - Consumption/possession of alcoholic beverages or their containers on campus (excluding University housing) or at University sponsored activities.
+Any form of theft or stealing. - 3.
+Consumption/possession of alcoholic beverages or their containers on campus (excluding University housing) or at University sponsored activities.
 Please note: Possession also means being in the presence of alcohol or their containers. - 4.
-Destroying, damaging, endangering or vandalizing private, public, or University property. - $5. \ \ Destroying, tampering with or altering smoke detectors, fire alarms or other safety equipment.$ - Discrimination, including but not limited to, verbal abuse, racial slurs, sexual innuendos, or the threat of physical abuse, expressed verbally or in written or electronic communications. - 7.
-Endangering the health or safety of self, another person or University faculty/staff or threats of endangerment. - 8.
+Destroying, damaging, endangering or vandalizing private, public, or University property. - 5.
+Destroying, tampering with or altering smoke detectors, fire alarms or other safety equipment. - Discrimination, including but not limited to, verbal abuse, racial slurs, sexual innuendos, or the threat of physical abuse, expressed verbally or in written or electronic communications. - Endangering the health or safety of self, another person or University faculty/staff or threats of endangerment. - 8.
 Failure to comply with the directions of a University official or failure to identify self to, falsely identifying self to, providing false information to a University official. - 9.
-Hazing - Intentional misuse/abuse of the University computer system, or repeated unintentional misuse/abuse.
+Hazing. - Intentional misuse/abuse of the University computer system, or repeated unintentional misuse/abuse.
 (See Computer Ethics and Use Policy contained in the Student Handbook) - 11.
-Lying to University officials or to a disciplinary council. - Second offense and beyond of consumption/possession of alcoholic beverages or their containers in the residence halls. - Sexual behavior, which is offensive or fails to respect other's rights. - 14.
+Lying to University officials or to a disciplinary council. - 12.
+Second offense and beyond of consumption/possession of alcoholic beverages or their containers in the residence halls. - 13.
+Sexual behavior, which is offensive or fails to respect other's rights. - 14.
 Sexual contact or sexual touching of another person without consent. - 15.
 Striking another person without consent. - 16.
-Use or evidence of use of tobacco in any form on campus (excluding University housing) or at University sponsored activities. - 17.
+Use or evidence of use of tobacco in any form or use of electronic cigarettes on campus (excluding University housing) or at University sponsored activities. - 17.
 Use, possession or distribution of any controlled substance, including, but not limited to, narcotic drugs, marijuana, stimulants, barbiturates and/or hallucinogenic drugs, unless prescribed by a licensed physician.
-Please note: Possession also means being in the presence of controlled substance.

-- 18. Use or possession of firearms, ammunition, fireworks (including smoke bombs), explosives, incendiary devises, weapons, dangerous substances, drug paraphernalia and/or materials prohibited by law while on campus or in attendance at University sponsored activities.
+Please note: Possession also means being in the presence of controlled substance. - 18.
+Use or possession of firearms, ammunition, fireworks (including smoke bombs), explosives, incendiary devises, weapons, dangerous substances, drug paraphernalia and/or materials prohibited by law while on campus or in attendance at University sponsored activities.
 Please note: Possession also means being in the presence of any of the aforementioned items. - 19.
-Viewing or displaying pornography in a public access area or computer lab. - $20. \ \ Violation \ of \ University \ policies, \ city \ ordinances \ and/or \ state \ and \ federal \ laws.$ - 21.
+Viewing or displaying pornography in a public access area or computer lab. - 20.
+Violation of University policies, city ordinances and/or state and federal laws. - 21.
 Violation of Conduct Probation or Strict Campus Conduct Probationary status.

+We believe that violation of the Code of Conduct impinges directly on the rights of others.
 Lack of mention in the Code of Conduct with regard to objectionable actions does not imply approval, and may result in disciplinary action.